MissVeronica/um-recaptcha-score-log/README.md

 UM username/user_login entered by the User

 ### error message
-Google returned error translated by the UM reCAPTCHA plugin
+Google returned error translated by the UM reCAPTCHA plugin or Google score value less than the UMglobal or form setting.

 ## UM reCAPTCHA
 Required version 2.3.8 or later using reCAPTCHA type V3